 This just takes practice and experience, but the moment you start seeing that "skin" form on the solder puddle, it no longer resembles mercury, or you notice the solder is not flowing and moving around as well as it should - more flux or more solder with the rosin core will need to be added to get that protective flux layer back.

 Most certainly if you are doing re-flow rework or SMD component level repairs on PCB's, you will need to apply flux right off the bat.

 Rosin core solder aside, electrical soldering flux comes in several flavors.
 The most common you will run across are:

 Each have their pros and cons for specific applications.
 You will find, the thinner the flux, the faster is boils/flashes off so the working time is shorter.
 The plus is it leaves less residue.
-Liquid pastes are a good compromise of not flashing off too fast, and not leaving too much remaining residue.
+Non rosin based pastes are a good compromise of not flashing off too fast, and not leaving too much remaining residue.
 At least that has been my experience over the years.

 Size of Solder:

 I personally like using 0.050" diameter solder best for RC connectors and most wiring jobs.
-For smaller circuit board work 0.030" or so is very workable I find.
-If you are wanting a solder diameter that will do both jobs fairly well, 0.040" is what I would recommend.
+For smaller through-hole circuit board work 0.030" or so and for SMD (surface mount device) circuit board work, 0.020" is very workable I find.

 You can of course always use smaller diameter solders for larger jobs, you'll just have to feed more length of it into the joint.
-This can be a little more costly over just getting a larger diameter solder so you don't have to use as much.
+This is more costly over just getting a larger diameter solder so you don't have to use as much.